ooduola/bank_tech_test/README.md

 As a customer
 So that I can manage how much I'm spending
-I'd like the balance to decrease by the amount I'm withdrawing.
+I'd like the balance to decrease by the amount withdrawn.

-  unit test.
-Customer can withdraw 5 and balance will decrease by 5 Test passed.
+   Unit test.
+Customer can withdraw 5 and balance will decrease by 5.
+   Code updated.
+   Test passed.

+   User story satisfied.